 epitome of God’s forgiveness, because we acknowledged our level of

-wickedness when we accepted His blood sacrifice for our sin through
+wickedness when we accepted His blood sacrifice through

 Mat 27,22-26